-Google buys Fitbit for $2.1B, enters crowded wearables field
+Google buys Fitbit for $2.1B, stepping back into wearables

-Fitbit is being acquired by Google’s parent company for about $2.1 billion, wading into the crowded and competitive field of wearables and fitness technology.
+Fitbit is being acquired by Google’s parent company for about $2.1 billion, a deal that enables the internet company to step back into the hotly contested market for smartwatches and health and fitness trackers.

 Fitbit is a pioneer in wearable technology, but it’s been shredded by that competition.
 The company’s market capitalization soared to just under $10 billion after becoming a public company in 2015.
 Its value this week is well below $2 billion.